 Never Enough

-Play to Win In the Summer of 2020, my brother was on an internet reality show called Play to Win.
+In the Summer of 2020, my brother was on an internet reality show called Play to Win.
 The show, produced by a husband-and-wife entrepreneur team, is a spinoff-of-sorts of NBC’s primetime hit The Apprentice.
 A group of contestants compete for a “life-changing job” or a “six-figure coaching opportunity”.
 [1].
 During one interview with the hosts, the wife called my brother out for being fake, wearing a mask.
 She said, “I feel like there’s something you’re hiding. …Maybe it’s because you always have a smile on your face. …You hide your true self behind the smiles and the positivity all the time.”
-With teary eyes and trembling voice my brother described…
+With teary eyes and trembling voice my brother described how, for most…

 Continue reading →